*Updated: September 10th, 2020*

-cryptocurrency gold rush” of 2017.
-Once the world’s attention was firmly on “Alt Coins” it was quickly adopted by online casinos as a solid alternative to Bitcoin deposits for those who wanted to use crypto but not BTC.
+cryptocurrency gold rush of 2017.
+Once the world’s attention was firmly on “Alt Coins”, it was quickly adopted by online casinos as a solid alternative for those who wanted to use them, but not Bitcoin.

-Litecoin was initially released through an open source client on GitHub by Charlie Lee, who has an extremely impressive resume with previous positions at Google and Coinbase.
-A short two years later in November 2013, the aggregate value leaped 100% in just 24 hours, reaching a $1 billion market capitalization – the new kid on the block had officially “arrived”.
+Litecoin was initially released through an open source client on GitHub by Charlie Lee, who has an extremely impressive resume with previous engineering positions at Google and Coinbase.
+A short two years later in November 2013, the aggregate value leaped 100% in just 24 hours, reaching a $1 billion market capitalization, signalling the

 How to Deposit at Online Casinos with Litecoin

-The Pros and Cons of Litecoin
+Pros and Cons of LTC

 Litecoin VS. Bitcoin

-proof-of-work algorithm”.
-This is a sequential memory-hard function requiring more asymptotically memory than an algorithm which is not hard.
-Thus things are increasingly complex and expensive when mining for BTC, obviously leading to generally higher fees.
+proof-of-work algorithm.
+This is a sequential memory-hard function requiring more asymptotical memory than an algorithm which is not hard.
+Thus processes are increasingly complex and expensive when mining for BTC, obviously leading to generally higher fees.

 everyday currency that would solely be used to move smaller sums.
-Although those designations are certainly true today, it’s impossible to know what the future has in store for either of them.
+Although those designations are certainly true today, it’s impossible to know what the future has in store for either.